olegabu/fabric-starter/README.md

 <a name="setversion"></a>
 ## Using a particular version of Hyperledger Fabric
 To deploy network with a particular version of HL Fabric export desired version in the FABRIC_VERSION environment variable.
-The `latest` docker image tag is used by default.
+The `1.4.9` docker image tag is used by default.
 ```bash
 export FABRIC_VERSION=1.2.0
 ```